ElenaKhlebnikova/kitchen-form/README.md

 # 🍴Create Kitchen Form

 Welcome to Create Kitchen Form repository!
 This form is a part of an application I've collaborated on which allows users to rent out their kitchens.
-This form allows users to iclude a wide variety of information to their kitchen's listing such as: description, location, photos, host's languages, rules and availability (recurring and non-recurring).
+This form allows users to include a wide variety of information to their kitchen's listing such as: description, location, photos, host's languages, rules and availability (recurring and non-recurring).

 Click  [here](https://startling-travesseiro-2774de.netlify.app/) to view the project.